lunatech-labs/lunatech-beginner-quarkus-course/slides/06-reactive.md

 Uni<T> invoke(Runnable callback)
 ```

-Both methods compile and have the right types, but the `Uni` produces by
+Both examples compile and have the right types, but the second one _will never execute the flush_.

 Note:
 * This shows a common mistake.
 Both of these examples compile, but the second one _will never execute the flush_.

 This is because `call` expects a `Uni`, _and subscribes to it_ when the 'outer' `Uni` (containing the product) is subscribed to, even through the _result_ of the Uni created by Flush is ignored.
 But `invoke` never subscribes to the `Uni` returned by `invoke`.